webpack-contrib/image-minimizer-webpack-plugin/README.md

 ## Getting Started

-This plugin can use 3 tools to optimize/generate images:
+This plugin can use 4 tools to optimize/generate images:

 - [`imagemin`](https://github.com/imagemin/imagemin) - optimize your images by default, since it is stable and works with all types of images
 - [`squoosh`](https://github.com/GoogleChromeLabs/squoosh/tree/dev/libsquoosh) - while working in experimental mode with `.jpg`, `.jpeg`, `.png`, `.webp`, `.avif` file types.
 - [`sharp`](https://github.com/lovell/sharp) - High performance Node.js image processing, the fastest module to resize and compress JPEG, PNG, WebP, AVIF and TIFF images.
 Uses the libvips library.
+- [`svgo`](https://github.com/svg/svgo) - tool for optimizing SVG vector graphics files.
+Supports only SVG files minification.

 > **Warning**
 >